Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 ### Objectives

 - `BreakFormation` Breaks from the current formation.
+When formation leader, it dissolves the formation entirely.

 - `Delay` Enforce a pause of any action or maneuver for a time.
     1. `INTEGER :0` The time to pause.